TMI 2017, in front of Purdue's Union. The program attracts a great variety of professionals.

 If yes, then the Technical Management Institute at Purdue University can provide the additional skills you need to be a more effective project team manager and supervisor of people in technical roles.

-This professional development program has been offered annually by the College of Engineering and Krannert School of Management at Purdue for 30 years.
+This professional development program has been offered annually by the Krannert School of Management at Purdue for 30 years.

 The next TMI program is October 8-11, 2019.
 Classes are held in the Krannert Center for Executive Education and Research.
-Online registration will open soon.
+Register online.

 The Technical Management Institute is appropriate for new and aspiring managers of a technical and non-techical workforce, as well as more seasoned technical managers who would benefit from the program’s current offerings.
 The goals of the program are to: